hunterjreid/Hunterjreid/README.md

 <hr>
 <h2>Hi, I'm Hunter</h2>

 Greetings and a warm welcome!
 I take immense pleasure in presenting myself to you.
-I go by the name of Hunter, and currently, I am adeptly handling a myriad of responsibilities for my portfolio and various business ventures, all while diligently pursuing my academic endeavors. 💼💻💪
+I go by the name of Hunter, and currently, I am adeptly handling a myriad of responsibilities for my portfolio and various business ventures, all while diligently pursuing my academic endeavors. 💪

 I'm determined to succeed, no matter the challenges!
 I'm super into in medicine, biopharmaceuticals, AI cybersecurity, aerospace techs, photolithography and more.
-Using my skills to help others just makes me happy! 🎨😃
+Using my skills to help others just makes me happy! 😃

-Fun fact: I'm from the stunningly beautiful New Zealand, and I'm proud to call it home. 😄🇳🇿
+Fun fact: I'm from the stunningly beautiful New Zealand, and I'm proud to call it home.🇳🇿

 In life, my ultimate mission is to ensure the safety and protection of people and their valuable information.
 Cybersecurity is my passion, and I take every precaution possible, trusting in my abilities to handle it with expertise.
-My main focus is to stay updated with the latest advancements in this field to guarantee that everyone's data remains safeguarded.🔒🛡️
+My main focus is to stay updated with the latest advancements in this field to guarantee that everyone's data remains safeguarded.🔒🛡

 If you want to connect, feel free to reach out!
 I'll respond as soon as possible and I'm always eager to learn more about you.
-Thanks for taking the time to read my introduction, and I wish you all the best! 🤝🍀
+Thanks for taking the time to read my introduction, and I wish you all the best! 🤝

-Visit my website, https://hunterjreid.com, or send me an email at Hunterjreid@gmail.com. 💰💻🚀
+Visit my website, https://hunterjreid.com, or send me an email at Hunterjreid@gmail.com. 🚀

 ![wewqeqwqwe](https://github.com/hunterjreid/hunterjreid/assets/62681404/3d988d89-0f06-4eac-a067-7fce5f1e8505)